Cat5TV/pinecraft/README.md

 MINECRAFT VERSION
 =================

+- Minecraft Version 1.19 is supported as of Pinecraft Installer 3.3.
 - Minecraft Version 1.18.2 is supported as of Pinecraft Installer 3.2.
 - Minecraft Version 1.18.1 is supported as of Pinecraft Installer 3.1.